The Hare and the Hedgehog: Adaptations

 A Movie Der Wettlauf zwischen dem Hasen und dem Igel was released in 1921 based on a script by Johannes Meyer.

 Der Hase und der Igel is a German fairy tale movie from 1982.

 Grimm's Fairy Tale Classics, a Japanese anime series from 1987, tells the story of the race between the hare and the hedgehog in episode 41 with the Hare voiced by Robert Axelrod in the English dub and the Hedgehog voiced by Steve Kramer in the English dub.

+It also adopted in Slovakia for their Vecernicek called Sedem výmyselných budíkov for their episode called Skoré a neskoré jablká featuring the hare and hedgehog.